 - In the Type a keyboard shortcut window, type the keyboard shortcut you want to use on your keyboard.
 Use any combination of modifier keys (Control, Shift, Alt, Caps lock, or the Windows logo key) together with a non-modifier key.
 Use function and numeric keypad keys without any modifiers.

 Select Restore default to return all commands back to their default settings.
+To find this setting, press Alt + Tab after Narrator launches, select the Narrator Settings window, and choose Commands.

 Go back to the Table of Contents